 In our experience, while there are definite physical differences between the two breeds, the personality differences are much more obvious!

 PBGVs and GBGVs are not usually the most obedient dogs and can be very mischievous.
 It is part of their charm, but isn’t for everyone.
 PBGVs will self-entertain (which can be a good thing and a very bad thing).
 GBGVs in general are more laid back, but can still give you a run for your money!
 Are you prepared to PBGV/GBGV-proof your house?
-This could include keeping shoes put away, making sure the remote control is not within reach, sometimes requires baby latches on cupboard doors and can mean moving furniture so the dog cannot climb to get on kitchen counters, etc (more of a PBGV thing).
+This could include keeping shoes put away, making sure the remote control is not within reach, sometimes requires baby latches on cupboard doors and can mean moving furniture so the dog cannot climb to get on kitchen counters, etc (more of a PBGV thing - and yes, this has happened to us).
+GBGVs in our experience are not quite as mischievous but are thieves.
+They seem to delight in stealing things and hiding them (including wallets, keys and remote controls - also something that has happened to us).
 If you desire a highly trainable dog who will be obedient on command, these may not be the breeds for you.
 PBGVs and GBGVs are highly intelligent problem-solvers who sometimes interpret your attempts to keep them from getting into things as a delightful puzzle to solve!

 Are you willing to live with a dog that may be able to out think you?